Veterinarians Recommend Cat Fountains

 A diminished thirst drive that some cats seem to show may be due to having come, evolutionarily, from a desert environment but more often than not it derives from unattractive water sources, (ie., standing water in a bowl).
 If fed wet food, cats’ water needs will be much diminished but not entirely and an attractive water source is still advised for cats water intake to be sufficient.
 If dry food is a cat’s primary diet, a cat water fountain is even more vitally necessary.

-What are the actual physical ailments that insufficient water intake can cause and a cat water fountain can prevent?
+To learn about the actual physical ailments that insufficient water intake can cause and why veterinarians recommend cat fountains to prevent them please read the following:

 There are several kidney and urinary tract diseases to which cats are prone, associated with insufficient water intake.
 One of the more serious diseases to which cats and other pets are subject is called Urethral Obstruction.
 Many cats are prone to a blockage in their urethra, the tube that carries urine from the bladder, which can lead to a very serious condition and can, and often does result in a painful death.